waku-org/pm/draft-roadmap/harden_rln_testnet.md

 - F1.
 Contract owner can mint tokens to any address for free.
 - F2.
 White-listed wallet addresses can mint tokens to any address for free.
 - F3.
 Contract owner can add or remove wallet addresses to the white-list.
-- F4.
-Eth (Sepolia) is burnt to mint tokens to any address.

 - U1.
 Token name is `TST`.